Nissan LEAF e+ joins world’s best-selling electric vehicle family

 Nissan Intelligent Power: increased range and performance

 The Nissan LEAF e+ features a new version of the LEAF’s revolutionary electric powertrain, delivering excellent energy efficiency and robust torque and power output.
-While the current LEAF meets the needs of many customers with its driving range of EPA-estimated 150 miles, the LEAF e+ offers an EPA-estimated range of up to 226 miles, allowing customers the ability to do more between charges.*3
+While the current LEAF meets the needs of many customers with its driving range of 243 kilometres, the LEAF e+ offers an NRCan range of up to 363 kilometres, allowing customers the ability to do more between charges.*3

-Even with a 25 percent increase in energy density and the increase in energy storage capacity, the LEAF e+ battery pack is almost the same size and configuration as the pack in the Nissan LEAF.
-Other than a 5-millimeter increase in overall height (16-inch wheels), the car’s exterior and interior dimensions are unchanged.
+Even with a 25 per cent increase in energy density and the increase in energy storage capacity, the LEAF e+ battery pack is almost the same size and configuration as the pack in the Nissan LEAF.
+Other than a 5-millimetre increase in overall height (16-inch wheels), the car’s exterior and interior dimensions are unchanged.

 Because ownership satisfaction and peace of mind are pivotal for all Nissan LEAF owners, the battery limited warranty of 8 years/160,000 km (whichever occurs first) is standard for all versions.